dawidbudzynski/social_media_site_django/README.md

 # Tech-Hub

 ## General info
-A web application made using Python 3, Django 1.11, Bootstrap and REST API and AJAX.
+A web application made using Python 3, Django 1.11, postgreSQL database, Bootstrap, REST API and AJAX.
 This project is simple social media site about technology.
 User can: create account, add groups and write posts.

 ## Main functions